 Above command will dump binary image data which you can’t view in the terminal.
 You need to save them and then use a photo viewer to see them.
-Continue reading to find out how to do so.

 Note that various option flags can be placed anywhere on the command instead of the strict ordering.
 So no worry if you placed any option in the last while the examples had the flag in the beginning.

 2. Save the file with a default file name

 Every file that is served on the internet has a filename.
 To use the same filename as the downloaded filename use -O flag.

 To save the filename with your own custom name, use -o flag followed (strictly) by a custom name.

 4. Download multiple files

 To download multiple files, separate them with a white space.

 If you want to use -O flag for all the URL’s, use